Why Girls Only

 - One of the most important things you can give your daughter is self-confidence and self-belief – qualities that girls’ schools deliver in abundance.

 - Girls’ schools minimise stereotyped, gender-weighted expectations.
-A single-sex education offers girls the chance to be themselves and to know themselves and what they think before they meet the demands and pressures of a world which still seeks to make them conform to stereotypes into which they do not necessarily want to fit.
+Single-sex education offers girls the chance to be themselves and to know themselves and what they think before they meet the demands and pressures of a world which still seeks to make them conform to stereotypes into which they do not necessarily want to fit.
 When they do leave a single-sex education system, they have a greater sense of maturity which allows them to make the transition to adult life.

 - Girls feel more comfortable in a girls-only environment where they can relax and just be themselves.
 They are comfortable ‘within their own skin’, having been encouraged to believe in their own self-worth and individuality without having to meet the expectations and ‘norms’ imposed upon them by their peer group, their teachers and society in general.